 How will this decision have an effect on the sector?

-The Textile Industry in India is one of the oldest industries in Indian economy dating back several centuries.
+The Textile Industry in India is one of the oldest industries in the Indian economy dating back several centuries.
 Today it is extremely varied, with the hand-spun and hand-woven Textiles Sectors at one end of the spectrum, while the capital intensive sophisticated mills sector at the other end of the spectrum.
-The decentralised Powerloom and Knitting Sector form the largest component of the Textiles Sector.
+The decentralized Powerloom and Knitting Sector form the largest component of the Textiles Sector.
 The close linkage of the Textile Industry in India to Agriculture for raw material, such as cotton and the ancient culture and traditions of the country in terms of textiles makes the Textile Industry in India unique in comparison to the industries of other countries.
 The Textile Industry in India has the capacity to produce a wide variety of products suitable to different market segments, both within India and across the world.

-A very important step towards modernisation of the Textile Industry in India taken by the Government was to provide subsidy to textile owners which would not be linked to bank loans.
-Spinning mills, cotton ginning, processing and printing units would be given 35 % capital subsidy, technical textiles and composite units 30 %, and power loom and other textile-related units 25 %.
+A very important step towards modernization of the Textile Industry in India taken by the Government was to provide subsidy to textile owners which would not be linked to bank loans.
+Spinning mills, cotton ginning, processing, and printing units would be given 35 % capital subsidy, technical textiles and composite units 30 %, and power loom and other textile-related units 25 %.
 The Government is aiming to bring the Textile Industry in India on par with global standards.

 To read the latest news on the Textile Industry in India click Textile Newsletter.